The following guest post is from Cata who’s been traveling the world for the past 6 years. She’s founder and lead travel planner of Chica Travels.

 After breakfast get to the Diego Rivera and Frida Kahlo House Studio Museum.
 This is not the most famous Frida Kahlo’s museum.
 This is a small museum-house located 15 minutes walking from the restaurant, where she used to live with her husband, the artist Diego Rivera.
 The entrance fee is about USD$2.

 Then you can move on to the Frida Kahlo Museum (This is the biggest and most famous Frida museum, I’m sure you’ve heard about it).
 Make sure to buy your tickets online because the lines are super long and the museum is always busy.
-Ticket price is about USD$15 per person.
+The ticket price is about USD$15 per person.

 If you have more time and energy for museums, don’t forget the Anthropology Museum.
 I think this is one of the most complete and interesting museums I’ve ever visited.
 You really need a couple of hours to enjoy it without rushing.